ntsd/go-service/README.md

 By using trigrams, we can compare similar trigrams using `SIMILARITY` or `%` operators.

 example `SELEC * FROM users WHERE SIMILARITY(name,'John') > 0.4 ;`

+### Connection pool

+For a bettter Database connection may considor the connection pool to keep the connection opening and ready for the query.

 ## Scalibility